metno/weatherapi-docs/docs/doc/ForecastJSON.md

 The forecast timeseries is structured as an array of forecast objects.
 The array is always sorted with increasing time.

+The time resolution for a timeseries can vary.
+E.g the first half of a timeseries can have time values with one hour intervals, while the last half of the timeseries can have time values with six hour intervals.

 Each forecast object contains a `time` attribute and a number of forecast parameters for that time.
 We have two main types of forecast parameters: